whimbree/StudiOCR/readme.md

 - Enter text in the search bar to search for matching text in the document
 - Click the Next/Previous Page buttons to cycle through the pages in the document
 - The current page number is shown at the bottom of the window
-- Toggle show matching pages to only display pages with matching text and cycle through them
+- Toggle show matching pages to only display pages with matching text and to cycle through them
 - Box Color:

 Box Color | Confidence Value